Hyperbilirubinemia in the Newborn

 Which newborns are at risk for hyperbilirubinemia?

 About 60% of full-term newborns get jaundice.
 So do 80% of premature babies.
 Babies born to mothers with diabetes or Rh disease are more likely to have this condition.
+Babies who underwent a difficult birthing process that resulted in significant bruising or bleeding under the scalp are also at risk for hyperbilirubinemia.

 What are the symptoms of hyperbilirubinemia in a newborn?